 - A clothing retailer offers a customer 10% off of their bill if they provide their e-mail address and phone number for the store’s mailing list and SMS “sales alert” service.

-- A salon offers a discount for customers who book an appointment using their automated online appointment booking service and share it on social media.
+- A financial planner offers a discount for customers who book an appointment using their omnichannel appointment scheduling and share it on social media.

 Effective incentives offer an immediate benefit that requires the customer to promote the business for free to their social media following.
 For added effect, ask the customer to include hashtags that will help expand the reach of their post.

 Deliver Quality Content